coderefinery/installation/content/shell-and-git.md

         installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
-    2.  **From the dropdown menu select "Use the Nano editor by default" (NOTE: you will need to scroll <emph>up</emph> to find it) and click on "Next".**
+    2.  **From the dropdown menu select "Use the Nano editor by default" (NOTE: you will need to scroll <emph>up</emph> to find it) and click on "Next".**  If are comfortable with another editor and know it is installed, you can select it - but Nano is the safest if you don't know what to choose.
+This replaces the "selecting an editor" step below.
-    3. On the page that says "Adjusting the name of the initial branch in new repositories", choose "Override the default branch name for new repositories" and choose `main`.
-This will ensure the highest level of compatibility for our lessons.
+    3.  **On the page that says "Adjusting the name of the initial branch in new repositories", choose "Override the default branch name for new repositories" and choose `main`.
+This will ensure the highest level of compatibility for our lessons.**
     4. Ensure that "Git from the command line and also from 3rd-party software" is selected and click on "Next".
 (If you don't do this Git Bash will not work properly, requiring you to remove the Git Bash installation, re-run the installer and to select the "Git from the command line and also from 3rd-party software" option.)
+    4. Choosing the OpenSSH executable: "Use bundled OpenSSH" and click "Next".
-    5. Ensure that "Use the native Windows Secure Channel Library" is selected and click on "Next".
+    5.  **Ensure that "Use the native Windows Secure Channel Library" is selected and click on "Next".**
     6. Ensure that "Checkout Windows-style, commit Unix-style line endings" is selected and click on "Next".
     7.  **Ensure that "Use Windows' default console window" is selected and click on "Next".**
     8. Ensure that "Default (fast-forward or merge) is selected and click "Next"
-    9. Ensure that "Git Credential Manager <strong>Core</strong>" is selected and click on "Next".
+    9. Ensure that "Git Credential Manager" is selected and click on "Next". (if "Core" is an option, pick that)

     10. Ensure that "Enable file system caching" is selected and click on "Next".
+    11. Configuring experimental options: don't select either and click "Next".

     11. Click on "Install".
     12. Click on "Finish" or "Next".
   - If your "HOME" environment variable is not set (or you don't know what this is):